solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 ## Challenge

-Now it’s your turn to practice independently.
-Go back through the lab code looking for additional optimizations and/or expansion you can make.
+Now it's your turn to practice independently.
+Go back through the lab code looking for additional optimizations and/or expansions you can make.
 Think through new systems and features you would add and how you would optimize them.

 You can find some example modifications on the